Registration

 - /etc/choria/ccm/manifests/base.yaml

-Template Lookups
+Template lookups

 Other resources can query the registration registry using the registrations() function in templates.
 This enables dynamic configuration based on what services are currently registered.